atmask/atmask.github.io/content/posts/06-go-dependency-injection/index.md

 }
 ```

-In the above example you will see that we create an interface called `IRepository` that provides a set of methods that need be defined for a struct to satisfy the interface.
-In this case one method is defined `Store(string)`.
-An `Application` struct can then be initialized with any struct who's methods satisfy the `IRepository` interface.
-It's easy to imagine many structs that could implement the `IRepository` interface such as a MongoClient struct, PostgresClient struct or even a struct that writes data that should be stored to a File or stdout.
+In the above example, you will see that we create an interface called `IRepository` that provides a set of methods that need to be defined for a struct to satisfy the interface.
+In this case, one method is defined: `Store(string)`.
+An `Application` struct can then be initialized with any struct whose methods satisfy the `IRepository` interface.
+It's easy to imagine many structs that could implement the `IRepository` interface such as a MongoClient struct, PostgresClient struct or even a struct that writes data that should be stored to a file or stdout.